neil-ca-moore/neil-ca-moore.github.io/_drafts/2015-10-04-moving-to-industry.markdown

 The other side of engagement is that you are typically producing software that is important to customers (external or internal).
 Customers care whether it works as their own livelihood or free time depends on it.
 In academia often papers can develop very little interest, I'm sure everyone has had that experience of being ignored.
 Some papers have a great impact that changes the world, most do not.
 Papers may turn out to be relevant only a niche group.

+The type of perfection required in industry is different.
+Making code work on every conceivable platform, for every locale, for every possible input etc. is highly valued.
+My experience of academic software engineering is that the code is generally only used by its creator(s) hence it doesn't have to be bug free or simple to use.
+There is a learning curve and unique discipline to writing code that is outwardly perfect.
+I say outwardly perfect because the perfect interface can hide a lot of bad code underneath it.

 I must mention that industry has been more financially lucrative for me.
 I think it is for most people.
 In academia you can aim for a permanent academic job, which is the closest thing to a job for life that exists today.
 However many people fail to achieve that goal.
 The computer industry has a high level of demand for qualified staff and I think that the chances of a hard working and qualified person ending up redundant is low compared to other industries.
 Over the course of a career computer scientists in industry will earn significantly more in most cases.

-The sorts of problems one is solving in industry are often conceptually simpler.
+The sorts of problems one is solving in industry are frequently conceptually simpler.
 There are people in industry doing advanced research, but novelty is generally not an aim.
 Novelty is valued if it can be patented or is something that customers will want, but is not valued for its own sake.
-Most business problems are not particularly new, and engineers are distinguished by their ability to solve these simple problems quickly and efficiently.
-Even Google engineers are mostly working on the programming equivalent of sweeping the floor.
+Most business problems are not particularly new, and engineers are have to be able to solve these simple problems quickly and efficiently.

-The type of perfection required in industry is different.
-Making code work on every conceivable platform, for every locale, for every possible input etc. is highly valued.
-My experience of academic software engineering is that the code is generally only used by its creator(s) hence it doesn't have to be bug free or simple to use.
-There is a learning curve and unique discipline to writing code that is outwardly perfect.
-I say outwardly perfect because the perfect interface can hide a lot of bad code underneath it.
+So I have said I think the average problem engineers are solving in industry is probably simpler than the average problem academics in Computer Science are working on.
+Does that mean that all the industrial problems are simple?
+Absolutely not.
+Just in Edinburgh we have companies writing computer games, compilers, medical imaging software, defense projects, AI and ... file sync.
+The best engineers will still be hired to work on the hardest problems, and there are plenty of hard problems to solve.

 Picking a job at the right level of novelty and challenge is a difficult task.
 You may have to take a pay cut to work on what you want.
-Being able to tolerate boring work is a skill that is financially rewarded, and every engineer must decide her own priorities.
+Being able to tolerate boring work is a skill that is financially rewarded, and every engineer must decide his or her own priorities.

 # What frightened me before I took the plunge